External Engagement Studio · MS Strategic Design & Management, Parsons · Spring 2025

 Housing Works funds HIV and homelessness services through a chain of thrift stores and a bookstore.
 It can’t pay what companies pay, and Gen Z will soon be about a third of the workforce.
 The Studio paired our team with Housing Works to work its People pillar; we focused on younger staff specifically.

-Our team of three split the work.
-Mine was the economic and competitive analysis, the survey statistics, and one of the three frameworks we delivered — a system for trustee-led workshops.
+Our team of three (Sharka, Pani, and me) split the work.
+Mine was the economic and competitive analysis, the survey statistics, and one of the three frameworks we delivered: a system for trustee-led workshops.

 Field research Participatory workshop Milestone